 This means you actually don’t get the funds until the buyer receives the item and marks it as accepted on the app.
 It’s a longer waiting period, especially if your item gets lost or delayed from USPS.

 Let’s say the buyer isn’t happy with the item, for whatever reason.
 They can use this three-day window to contest or return the item, in which case you won’t get paid.

-Poshmark May Not Be the Best Option for a Store
+Not the Best Option for a Store

-Socially-focused Means Lots of Time Engaging With Customers
+Socially-focused Means Lots of Time